In some parts of the world, they are known as “sea biscuits“, although they’re mostly universally known as “sand dollars“.

 Upon death, they detach from their shells and these shells get washed up on shorelines all over the world.

-Sand dollars on the other hand have their tests as part of their bodies where their velvet-like skin and spines coat the test and its innards are housed as a part of the test.
+Sand dollars on the other hand have their tests as part of their bodies where their velvet-like skin and spines coat the test and their innards are housed as a part of the test.

 Sand dollars have been a mystical thing of the ocean for thousands of years.
 While most people assume that they are just white, circular discs, they are so much more than that!